Star Trek comedy's No. 1 rule: Don't make fun of Star Trek

-Mike McMahan has a question for Lower Decks star Tawny Newsome.
+Mike McMahan has a question for Star Trek: Lower Decks star Tawny Newsome.
 "What's our No. 1 rule whenever we're doing Star Trek jokes?"
-Over Zoom, Newsome tries to remember.
+Newsome tries to remember.
 "Let's eat lunch first?"

-"No!" laughs McMahan, writer and producer of Lower Decks, Solar Opposites and Rick and Morty.
+"No," laughs McMahan, writer and producer of Rick and Morty, Solar Opposites and now Lower Decks, which premieres today on CBS All Access.
 "It's don't punch down on Star Trek."

 McMahan is keen to insist Star Trek: Lower Decks may be a new animated comedy set in the Trek universe, but it doesn't make fun of Trek.
-In fact, speaking to me on a Zoom call to discuss the new show before it premieres on CBS All Access Wednesday, Aug.
-6, both Newsome and McMahan talk excitedly about their love of all things Trek.
+In fact, both Newsome and McMahan talk excitedly about their love of all things Trek on a Zoom call to discuss the new show before the Aug.
+6 release date.
 (Disclosure: ViacomCBS is CNET's parent company.)

 McMahan describes Star Trek as "the baseline of sci-fi."
 It's been around all his life, and he's inspired by Trek's utopian vision of a human race acting in harmony to explore the cosmos.
 "It's almost like sci-fi comfort food," he says.